 Tooth pain can really ruin a day.
 The problem with tooth pain is it rarely only lasts a day, it usually lasts until you have it looked at.
 That’s why if you are experiencing tooth pain or irritation you should give us a call at (509) 886-8833 right away and schedule and appointment to have it checked out.
 We can evaluate your tooth and make a recommendation on home care, or if it needs a filling or removal we can schedule you an appointment and get it taken care of.

 What is a tooth extraction?

-Teeth extractions are simple dental procedures where we remove a tooth due to excessive decay or trauma.
+Teeth extractions are simple dental procedures where we remove a tooth due to excessive decay, trauma, or wisdom teeth removal.
 We begin by numbing the site with a local anesthetic to ensure you feel no pain or discomfort.
 Once the numbing agent has had a chance to take effect we can begin the procedure.

 Most extractions will be accompanied by a decent amount of pressure.

 The extraction process involves gripping the tooth firmly and rocking it back and forth within its socket until it can easily be pulled from the jaw.
 Some patients ask if they will feel pain during the procedure but we can assure you there is no pain as the site has been rigorously prepared with numbing agent.
 The anesthetic deadens the transference of pain through the root of the tooth and the surrounding tissues in the mouth.

 If you do feel pain during any procedure, let us know immediately and we will take extra measures to ensure your comfort.